-Waiakoa Loop Trail is a 3.5 mile lightly trafficked loop trail located near Kula, HI that features a great forest setting and is rated as moderate.
+Waiakoa Loop Trail is a 3.5 mile lightly trafficked loop trail located near Kula, Hawaii that features a great forest setting and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.

 I did this today and it was a beautiful day.
 The forest is beautiful and the hiking is easily done.
 The four wheel drive is necessary to get down to the start.
 Overall a good hike today.